-- 7.10 Country Residential development may be considered in areas identified as Cluster Residential where the cluster development form is identified as not achievable due toservicing, transportation, or environmental considerations, if for other residential development alternatives, where the applicant presents a plan that addresses: - a) a rationale is submitted detailing the aspects limiting cluster development form; - b) a servicing proposal is provided in accordance with the County Servicing Standards: - c) storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed to promote connectivity with adjacent developments, in accordance with the Active Transportation Plan: South County; and - e) the proposal complies with the interface transition policies identified in Sections 11 and 12.
+- 7.10 Country Residential development may be considered in areas identified as Cluster Residential where the cluster development form is identified as not achievable due to servicing, transportation, or environmental considerations, if: - a) a rationale is submitted detailing the aspects limiting cluster development form; - b) a servicing proposal is provided in accordance with the County Servicing Standards; - c) storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed to promote connectivity with adjacent developments, in accordance with the Active Transportation Plan: South County; and - e) the proposal complies with the interface policies identified in Sections 13 and 14 11 and 18.

-- 7.11 For areas identified as Cluster Residential area. where cluster is determined to be inappropriate, the following policies shall apply: - Development of Country Residential areas shall: - i) be guided by a local plan, in accordance with Section 26, Section 27, and Appendix B. - ii) promote pedestrian use and connections to the open space and active transportation network; - iii) minimize lot grading and incorporate the natural contours of the land into the residential design; and - iv) provide dark sky friendly lighting where it may be required such as at roadintersections; - iv) demonstrate consideration and accommodation of wildlife corridors as identified in Map 07: Wildlife Corridors.; and - 7.12 Municipal reserve lands in Country Residential areas should be provided by a full dedication of land to facilitate the establishment of a connected open space system.
+- 7.11 For areas identified as Cluster Residential area. where cluster is determined to be inappropriate, the following policies shall apply: - Development of Country Residential areas shall: - i) be guided by a local plan in accordance with Section 25, Section 26, and Appendix B; - ii) promote pedestrian use and connections to the open space and active transportation network; - iii) minimize lot grading and incorporate the natural contours of the land into the residential design; - iv) provide dark sky friendly lighting where it may be required such as a road intersections; - iv) demonstrate consideration and accommodation of wildlife corridors as identified in Map 07: Wildlife Corridors; and - Municipal reserve lands in Country Residential 7.12 areas should be provided by a full dedication of land to facilitate the establishment of a connected open space system.